zainforbjs/cfwheels/guides/displaying-views-to-users/linking-pages.md

 | widget    | GET    | /widgets/\[key] | widgets    | show   |
 | widgets   | GET    | /widgets        | widgets    | index  |

 (As you become more experienced, you'll be able look at `routes.cfm` and understand what the names and parameters are.
-Of course, this _View Routes_ functionality is a great tool too.)
+Of course, this _Routes_ functionality is a great tool too.)

 If we want to link to the routes named `newWidget` and `widgets`, it's fairly simple: